 Weeping may endure for a night, but joy cometh in the morning – Psalm 30:5

-Jesus’ Gospel message is joy-filled message even in the face of the seemingly endless pain.
+Jesus’ Gospel message is a joy-filled message even in the face of seemingly endless pain.
 God cannot promise to protect us from all sorrow however, He does say that His joy will always be waiting for us at the other end of the spectrum.